 To store in the freezer I keep the keto cups in an airtight container, lined with baking parchment.
 Store in the freezer for up to 3 months.
 When it's time to defrost, either leave in the fridge overnight for the next day.
 Leave on the counter top for 1 hour or warm in the oven or microwave until piping hit.

-Baked Ham And Egg Cups (Keto)
+Keto Baked Ham And Egg Cups Recipe

 - Line a cupcake or muffin tray with a thin slice of ham.
 You can use either an oiled muffin tray or silicone cupcake cases.